 In October 2006, the Haiti Micah Project partnered with St. Peter’s Episcopal Church in Mirebalais, and began our feeding program.
 The local leaders identified 150 children who were in critical need of life saving food, clean water, health care, education, and emotional support .
 As a result, in 2009 HMP opened its group home under the name of the Solidarite et Action pour Les Enfants de Sion (Solidarity and Action For The Children of Sion). or the SAES Home.
 After the 2010 earthquake, the number of children in the home grew to 30 children.
 Most of the children come from the Azile Communale, an overcrowded structure occupied by the poorest of the poor in Mirebalais.

-Currently, there are 27 children living in the home.
-They receive 24 hour care by a staff of six adults including an English tutor.
-The children attend St. Peter’s Episcopal School.
-The children are thriving in their new environment and responding well to the loving care of the staff.
-Many have significantly improved their academic skills, have dreams beyond high school, speak several languages, and are at the top of their class and are learning to speak Haitian Creole, French, Spanish, and English.
+The children attend several schools in Mirebalais.
+They receive 24-hour care by a staff of eight adults, that includes an English tutor.
+The children thrive in their new environment and respond well to the loving care of our staff.
+Many are at the top of their class and are learning to speak Haitian Creole, French, Spanish, and English.

 The COVID-19 Pandemic has brought unimaginable pain and hardship for millions and, like so many, the pandemic has significantly affected our work in Haiti and in the United States.
 We have always had to contend with the multitudes of challenges posed by poverty, but the pandemic added substantially to those difficulties.
 Adding to the challenges has been the recent civil unrest and the failure of government institutions to meet basic needs of the people.
 Throughout it all,

 HMP continues in our mission to provide life-saving essentials and educational opportunities for the children we serve.